|

 depths up to 300 feet.
 The rocky shoreline, numerous islands and many

-bays give great structure for fishing and also offer shelter whether it
+bays give great structure for fishing and also offers shelter whether

 is windy or calm.
 With this variety of waters it consistently produces